 In May 2005, GW and the Office of Planning convened a three-day Urban Land Institute (ULI) panel to evaluate the redevelopment potential of Square 54 and recommend appropriate uses and densities for the site.3 The ULI panel undertook an independent and comprehensive evaluation of Square 54, including reviewing extensive background, demographic and market research materials, conducting interviews with key stakeholder groups (including members of the Foggy Bottom and West End communities), and participating in site, campus, and city tours.
-The ULI panel presented its preliminary findings at the end of the panel exercise and also in a formal report issued in September 2005, recommending mixed-use commercial development of Square 54 at a density between 7.0 and 8.0 FAR, under the assumption that GW demonstrates the ability to accommodate its forecasted academic and student housing space needs on the balance of the Foggy Bottom campus.
-The ULI panel further supported the University's "Grow Up, Not Out" development strategy, and suggested that an aggregate campus density of 5.0 would be appropriate given the surrounding built environment and context of the campus.
-(Exhibit F: September 2005 ULI Report: A Redevelopment Strategy for Square 54)

 3 Established in 1936, ULI is a nonprofit education and research organization that fosters and encourages high standards of land use planning and development.
-The members of the panel chosen to evaluate Square 54 were selected by ULI, from their membership, based on their expertise in areas relevant to the challenges and opportunities presented by the site.
+The members of the panel chosen to evaluate Square 54 were selected by ULI from their membership, based on their expertise in areas relevant to the challenges and opportunities presented by the site.